jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 candidate to represent a geofeed file, but it does not support the "#" comments needed to include the RPKI signature.

-To enable including "#" comments for an RPKI signature, a new media type "application/geofeed+csv" will be registered in the IANA Media Types Registry (see the "Media Types Registry" section).
+To enable including "#" comments for an RPKI signature, a new media type "application/geofeed+csv" will be registered in the IANA Media Types Registry (see the "Media Types Registry" section), and a new suffix "+csv" in the IANA Structured Syntax Suffixes Registry (see the "Structured Syntax Suffixes Registry" section).

 The "type" JSON value in a Geofeed link object SHOULD be set to the "application/geofeed+csv" media type.

 If alternative geofeed formats are defined in the future, they could be included in future versions of this specification.